+Preparation Checklist

-Preparation Checklist (Prepare prior to on-site review)
+(Prepare prior to on-site review)

-List of all patients that are and were treated for a stroke (inpatients, hemorrhagic stroke, ischemic stroke, TIA, IV thrombolytics) currently and in the past 4 - 12 months.
-If you are unable to identify patients in each category, continue backwards to identify most recent patients first.
-Provide at least three patients in each category on each list.
-List should include primary diagnosis, presentation date, transfer disposition, location in your facility, patient age, gender and ethnic origin, if available.
-Letter of support, charter or line item on a budget to demonstrate leadership support of the program.
-A copy of the stroke program's mission and scope of services.
-List of core stroke team members and their disciplines, roles, responsibilities.
-Job description for Medical Director.
-Document listing ED staff who participated in stroke education in the past year.
-List of ED practitioners who are educated in the Acute Stroke Ready Hospital's stroke protocols.
-A copy of your stroke alert process for inpatients and outpatients (ED).
-Order sets and Clinical Practice Guidelines (CPG's).
-A copy of the patient education binder, pamphlet, folder, etc.
+- □ Individual list of all inpatients with a diagnosis of stroke (inpatients, hemorrhagic stroke, TIA, tPA).
+If you do not currently have inpatients, prepare a list of inpatients from the past four months.
+If you are unable to identify patients in each category, continue backwards to identify most recent patients first. - List should include the patient's name, age, gender, diagnosis, any interventional procedures (if possible), and the location in your facility. - □ Letter of support from leadership to the Medical Director of the program. - □ A copy of the stroke program's mission and scope of services. - List of core stroke team members and their disciplines, roles, responsibilities. - Job description or list of roles and responsibilities for Stroke Program Coordinator and Medical Director. - □ Document listing ED staff who participated in stroke education in the past year. - □ List of ED practitioners who are educated in the primary stroke center's acute stroke protocols. - □ A copy of your stroke alert process for inpatients and outpatients (ED). - □ Order sets and Clinical Practice Guidelines (CPG's). - □ A copy of the patient education binder, pamphlet, folder, etc.

-Key Areas for Review and Discussion
+Key Areas for Review

 - Emergency Department

 - EMS

 - CT/MRI based on your model of care

 - Pharmacy

 - Laboratory

+- ICU

+- Stroke Unit

 - Nursing staff

+- Interventional suite/staff

 - Physical Therapy

 - Occupational Therapy

 - Speech Therapy

 - Palliative Care/Hospice

 - Case Managers

 - Social Workers

 - Data Collection Abstractors

 - Medical Staff/Office Staff

 - Practitioners including Stroke Medical Director and or CMO/VPMA

 - Educators

 - Unit Managers

 - Human Resources

 - Additional staff: leadership, regulatory, quality improvement staff, volunteers, dietary